landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-elementor/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.2.0 - February 8, 2024 =
+* NEW: Added support for Loop Grid Elementor widget.
+* FIX: Fixed issue with add-on potentially not disabling the Load More button when no content remains.

 = 1.1.5 - September 27, 2023 =
 * UPDATE: Updated Elementor JavaScript to support new Google Analytics 4 implementation.